CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos

 \section{Conclusion}

-In this work, we addressed the critical challenge of data scarcity in robotic manipulation by effectively leveraging large-scale, unlabeled human video demonstrations.
-We identified that existing Latent Action Models often suffer from visual entanglement, where learned representations capture extraneous visual noise rather than pure manipulation skills.
+In this work, we addressed the challenge of data scarcity in robotic manipulation by using large-scale, unlabeled human video demonstrations.
+We identified that existing Latent Action Models often suffer from visual entanglement, where learned representations capture extraneous visual noise rather than manipulation skills.
 To overcome this, we proposed Contrastive Latent Action Pretraining (CLAP), a framework that explicitly aligns the visual latent space derived from human videos with a physically executable latent action space derived from robot trajectories.
-By enforcing this isomorphism via contrastive learning, we ensure that visual transitions are mapped to a quantized codebook grounded in physical control.
+By enforcing this isomorphism through contrastive learning, we ensure that visual transitions are mapped to a quantized codebook grounded in physical control.